Open-Payments/messages-api/README.md

 1. **Message Type Detection**: Uses the Message-Type header to determine the appropriate parser
 2. **Parsing**: Converts the XML payment message into an internal object model
 3. **Validation**: Applies schema-based validation for the specified message type
-4. **Response**: Returns validation status and the parsed message as JSON if valid
+4. **Response**: Returns either the parsed message as JSON if valid, or an array of error messages if invalid

 ---